Getting started on your tax planning before the New Year begins can help you maximize tax relief and minimize tax payable next year.

 #1.
 Contribute SRS for Tax relief and more

-The Supplementary Retirement Scheme (SRS) is a voluntary scheme that incentivises individuals to save for retirement by way of tax-deductible contributions.
+The Supplementary Retirement Scheme (SRS) is a voluntary scheme that incentivizes individuals to save for retirement by way of tax-deductible contributions.

 Singapore citizens and permanent residents can get tax relief up to $15,300, while foreign individuals can put in $35,700.

 I always advocate making SRS contribution at the beginning of the year instead of year-end.
-This is because SRS is not only a tax relief scheme.
-Many people are not even aware that they can invest their balance in SRS.
+This is because SRS is not just a tax relief scheme.
+You can invest your SRS balance to fund your retirement as well.

 Based on statistics from the Ministry of Finance below, around 30% of Singaporeans’ SRS balances are idling as cash.